mlg-blog/mlg-blog.github.io/_drafts/molgym.md

 comments:   true
 image:      /assets/images/molgym/intro.png
 excerpt: |
     Designing molecules with desirable properties has huge potential for drug design and materials discovery.
-However, searching for novel molecules is like trying to find the needle in a haystack.
+However, searching for novel molecules   with specific properties is like trying to find the needle in a haystack.
 Fortunately, we can catalyse this process using ideas from reinforcement learning and quantum mechanics.
 ---

 Imagine we were able to design molecules with exactly the properties we care about.
 This would unlock huge potential for applications such as de novo drug design and materials discovery.
 Unfortunately, searching for particular chemical compounds is like trying to find the needle in a haystack: [Polishchuk _et al._ (2013)](https://doi.org/10.1007/s10822-013-9672-4) estimate that there are between $10^{30}$ and $10^{60}$ feasible and potentially drug-like molecules, making exhaustive search hopeless.